thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 You are sat in your clients' coffee shop at 07:30 before staff start their day.
 You use your monitor mode enable Alfa WiFi adapter and quickly check the available networks.
 One catches your eye, it has an eSSID of AxisSecure and its configured with EAP-TLS.

-To speed tings up, instead of potentially having to generate a second key, you decide to use Lets Encrypts' Certbot to generate us a legitimate third-party signed certificate to use with an evil twin network.
+To speed things up, instead of potentially having to generate a second key, you decide to use Lets Encrypts' Certbot to generate us a legitimate third-party signed certificate to use with an evil twin network.
 Your plan, is to set up an evil twin network, of the AxisSecure using EAP-PEAP, in hopes of capturing some credentials.

 By 08:00, everything is set up and we decide to use the software rogue, to conduct our evil-twin rogue access.
 We load our trusted third-party Lets Encrypt certificates into the rogue command line and set up the AxisSecure evil-twin.

-At approximately 80:15, we have seen 20 connection attempts.
+At approximately 08:15, we have seen 20 connection attempts.
 All identities we capture are "anonymous" and none of the connection attempts trusted our certificate.

-By 10:30, still no device trusted our certificate and we are at loss for words.
+By 10:30, still no device trusted our certificate and we are at a loss for words.
 Not once, ever has this happened.

 So we shutdown our evil-twin, enable monitor mode and just watch the airways, and capture every probe request we can.

-We see the same thing AxisSecure, AxisBYOD and Thompson.
+We see the same thing AxisSecure, AxisBYOD and Thomson.

-You decide that as Thompson is generic ISP router, it is likely to also have a generic, numeric password.
+You decide that as Thomson is a generic ISP router, it is likely to also have a generic, numeric password.
 What if we set up that network?
 After all, what do we have to lose?

 We launch rogue again, this time using WPA2 personal, and set the password to be "test test" just so that is it compliant with password requirements for a PSK.